 - Dentures in a day are made before your teeth are extracted.

 - They can be worn out of the office the same day you get your teeth extracted.

 - They are usually only meant for temporary wear

 - Once your mouth is healed and your permanent dentures are made, you will wear your permanent dentures instead of your same-day dentures.

 Something you should keep in mind is that no kind of denture is the best option when it comes to replacing missing teeth.
 The best option is implants, but these can be too expensive for many patients.
 Read more about implants in our full guide here if you'd like to learn more.

 How long does it take to make immediate dentures?

 Times will vary depending on your dentist, and the needs of your particular mouth, but it generally takes a week or two to make an immediate denture, and potentially multiple visits to your dentist before they are made.
 However, since they are made before your tooth extraction, they'll be ready the very same day that you get your teeth out.
-For a look at how the procedure went for one woman, and how she's faring with her immediate dentures recovery, you can watch the video below:

 Immediate denture aftercare